Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Children of the Corn* is one way to go here, but if you think about it, almost any strange organization could be a cult and it doesn't even have to be overtly religious.
 An ancient order of astrologers could be sending our young Initiate coded commands via a popular science program of the day like Carl Sagan's *Cosmos* or the local astronomy club.

-**The Monstrous:** A child vampire or teenage werewolf is not at all difficult to imagine and there are a wide variety of tropes in movies and television to draw inspiration from.
+**The Monstrous:** A child vampire or teenage werewolf is not at all difficult to imagine and there are a wide variety of tropes in movies and television to draw [[inspiration]] from.
 From *My Best Friend is a Vampire* to the antics of various generations of Disney's teenaged werewolves, the kid monster was a popular comedic subject.
 Buffy the Vampire Slayer elevated the material further in the 1990s.
-The key, as with the Divine playbook, is to hide the monster in the classroom.
+The key, as with [[the Divine]] playbook, is to hide the monster in the classroom.
 A more comedic campaign could have the community embrace the monster, especially if that player can lead a local high school team to victory.

 # Inspiration from Other Worlds

-A whole host of kid-centered horror games can provide inspiration.
-Examples include *Tales from the Loop*, *Grimm*, *Little Fears*, *Bubblegumshoe*, *Monsters and Other Childish Things*, *Dark Places and Demogorgons*, and *The Breakfast Cult*.
+A whole host of kid-centered horror games can provide [[inspiration]]. [[Examples]] include *Tales from the Loop*, *Grimm*, *Little Fears*, *Bubblegumshoe*, *Monsters and Other Childish Things*, *Dark Places and Demogorgons*, and *The Breakfast Cult*.
 While these systems have the advantage of being designed for kid-centered monster hunting, they should be used with caution.
 Almost all were designed for child characters, not monster hunting adolescents.
 Some have a focus outside where your group may want your campaign to go.

 -   *The Breakfast Cult* turns high school into a wonderland of Lovecraftian cultists and a place where a child Initiate might fit in just fine.
 It's also Powered by the Apocalypse, so its mechanics are more compatible with *Monster of the Week* than any of the other systems I have mentioned. *The Breakfast Cult* focuses on competing high school cults, so it's only going to be useful if that's a direction you want your game to go.